ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 {{site.data.content.para-promotion-services}}

-The Veeam service that is installed is Veeam Availability Suite™ 12.1.2 (known as Veeam 12.1.2).
+The Veeam service that is installed is Veeam Availability Suite™ 12 (Veeam 12).
 {: note}

 If you have Veeam 9.5u4b, you can continue to use it.
 However, you cannot install Veeam 9.5u4b on a new or existing instance.